lamdan0901/YouTube-Playlist-Pulse/README.md

 ## 🚀 Features

 - **Automatic Playlist Generation**: Creates playlists from recent videos across all your subscribed channels
+- **Create from Links**: Create a new playlist from a list of YouTube video links
 - **Smart Filtering**: Only includes videos between 1-20 minutes in duration
 - **OAuth Authentication**: Secure Google/YouTube authentication with automatic token refresh
 - **Progress Tracking**: Real-time progress updates during playlist creation